 A free math camp called Elevate Math, funded by the Silicon Valley Education Foundation, aims to give an academic boost to kids who are performing just below average – but not failing – in middle-school math.
 More than 30 school districts, including San Francisco Unified and Oakland Unified, and charter organizations in Northern and Central California will be participating.
 Next year Elevate plans to expand to Southern California.

-Districts select students who “nearly meet standards” to participate in Elevate.
-The program is not designed to help failing kids catch up or make up units; it covers material the students can expect to see in the upcoming school year, so when they start school in the fall they “go from struggling in math to being the smart one in the class,” said Colleen Thomas, Elevate’s senior program manager.
+Districts select students who “nearly meet standards” to participate in Elevate Math.
+The program is not designed to help failing kids catch up or make up units; it covers material the students can expect to see in the upcoming school year, so when they start school in the fall they “go from struggling in math to being the smart one in the class,” said Colleen Thomas, Elevate Math’s senior program manager.

 “This isn’t remedial education.
 This is about staying on track to meet college entrance requirements later on,” Thomas said.
 “If students fall behind in 8th grade, their success rate in high school is much lower.
 That’s why we want to catch them in middle school and get them back on track.”

-But the program also includes other activities, such as field trips to workplaces and amusement parks, guest speakers and college information nights for families.
-Since it started nine years ago, Elevate has expanded to serve students entering 6th through 10th grades.
+But the program also includes other activities, such as workshops, field trips to workplaces, guest speakers and college information nights for families.
+Since it started nine years ago, Elevate Math has expanded to serve students entering 6th through 10th grades.
 (Some middle schools are 6-8th grade, others are 7-9th grade).